 - Choose the anchor chart template to meet your needs.
 Right-click on the template of your choice and select duplicate.
 This will make an additional copy of that page.

 - Scroll through the pages to the Anchor Chart Procedure Titles.
-Select the one of your choice, right-click, and select copy.
+Select one of your choices, right-click, and select copy.

 - Return to your template, then paste the title onto the page.
 Move it into position.

 - Scroll through the file and locate the Anchor Chart Procedure Stamps.
 Choose the images needed to provide visual prompts to your students.
 Copy and paste the graphics to your template.

 - Complete any text prompts that you need on the template page.

 Use the Download button to download the Google Slides version of this resource.

 Print on cardstock for added durability and longevity.

 This resource was created by Lindsey Phillips, a teacher in Michigan and Teach Starter Collaborator.

 Don’t stop there!
 We’ve got more teacher tools and resources to start your year off right!